beefytech/Beef_website/beef-lang.org/content/language-guide/operators.md

 * `ref x` - required for passing values into ref parameters or other values expecting `ref`
 * `out x` - required for passing values into out parameters

+### Params operator
+* params x - where x is a variadic parameter, will pass through those params to another variadic parameter.
+Where x is a delegate or function params, will expand those in place.

 ## Operator overloading

 Structs and classes can provide operator overloads.
 Comparison operator selection is flexible, in that not all combination of <, <=, ==, !=, >, and >= need to be defined.
 The "inverse" of operators will be called if available, or if just the <=> operator is defined then that can be used for all comparison types as well.